Assault Attorney in St. Louis, Missouri

 What is the Difference Between 1st, 2nd, 3rd, & 4th

 You have probably heard the term “assault and battery” in movies and on police TV shows.
 This common term suggests attacking someone with your fists or with some type of object that can harm, such as a rock or a baseball bat.
 However, the term means more than that under Missouri law because it also includes threats where no physical contact was made.
 Furthermore, in Missouri, the crime of “battery” per se does not exist.
 Instead, all types of threats and attacks are covered under varying degrees of “assault.”

-As mentioned above, assault is broken down into four degrees.
-These range from Class C misdemeanors to Class B felonies.
+Assault is broken down into four degrees which range from Class C misdemeanors to Class B felonies, including:

 In these different types of assault, it will be necessary for the prosecution to prove beyond a reasonable doubt that you “knowingly” or “recklessly” or with “criminal negligence” engaged in whatever type of assault you have been charged with.
 Furthermore, “serious” physical injury is generally injury that can lead to a risk of death, a protracted loss or dysfunction of a body part, or disfigurement.
 For example, it is obviously “knowing” that you can cause death or serious bodily injury if you cock and pull the trigger on a loaded gun aimed at another person.

 We will stand up for your rights.
 Contact Glaesman Law Firm today.